rickfay/z17-randomizer/README.md

 #### Hyrule Castle Crack
 - This crack and its pair are the only cracks open without **Quake**.
-- If Cracksanity is off, **Quake** may appear in Central Lorule and players will need to use this crack to get there.
+- If Cracksanity is off, **Quake** may appear in the Lorule Castle Area and players will need to use this crack to get there.
-- When Cracksanity is on, the Hyrule Castle crack will lead to a random crack in Lorule, and thus one random region of Lorule will become accessible.
+- When Cracksanity is on, the Hyrule Castle Crack will lead to a random crack in Lorule, and thus one random region of Lorule will become accessible.
 In this way, **Quake** has the potential to appear in any region of Lorule.
   - For technical reasons, the Hyrule Castle Crack will *only* go to Lorule.
 It cannot be paired with another Hyrule Crack.

 #### Lorule Castle Crack

-AKA the Final Boss crack, the Yuganon Crack, etc.
+AKA the Final Boss Crack, the Yuganon Crack, etc.
-- This crack is treated as access to the Central Lorule area, because if players haven't yet met the LC Requirement the loading zone to the Throne Room will instead send them to the Lorule Blacksmith.
+- This crack is treated as access to the Lorule Castle Area, because if players haven't yet met the LC Requirement the loading zone to the Throne Room will instead send them to the Lorule Blacksmith.
   - A courtesy return warp will appear in the Lorule Blacksmith if this path is used.
   - Once the LC Requirement has been met this path will remain open with a new warp placed near the doorway.
 - This crack can allow access into Lorule Castle 3F if `trials_door` is set to the `OpenFromBothSides` setting.